Jocatins/Js-Algo/ReadMe.txt

  it again until a certain condition is met.
  In other words, loops let your code execute one or more statements as many times as desired.

+ //// JavaScript Callback

+ With asynchronous programming, JavaScript programs can start long-running tasks, and continue running other tasks in parallell.

+But, asynchronus programmes are difficult to write and difficult to debug.

+Because of this, most modern asynchronous JavaScript methods don't use callbacks.
+Instead, in JavaScript, asynchronous programming is solved using Promises instead.